By Kathee Mierzejewski

 When Do I Need to Plant Lettuce?

-Lettuce is definitely a cool season vegetable.
+Lettuce (Lactuca sativa) is definitely a cool season vegetable.
 This means that growing lettuce can be done in the beginning of spring when the weather is between 45 and 65 degrees F. It prefers moist, cool conditions, and you don’t even have to worry if the last frost has gone by because the seedlings can tolerate a light frost.

-So, “When do I need to plant lettuce?”
+So, “when do I need to plant lettuce?”
 Plant it at the very beginning of spring.
 However, as with other vegetables, you don’t so much have to worry about that frost.
 What you want to make sure of when growing lettuce is that the ground has to be workable.
 If the ground is still frozen, wait until it thaws.
 You want the soil worked out so there are no clumps.

 How to Grow Lettuce from Seeds